dserveroriginal/forkspaces/SECURITY.md

 # Reporting Security Issues

+This is not your regular TagSpaces, so bettern not to do this, but you can if you want -

 If you discover a security issue in TagSpaces, please report it by sending an email to [contact@tagspaces.org](mailto:contact@tagspaces.org).